Compute-and-Forward: Harnessing Interference through Structured Codes: Case Study: Distributed MIMO

 For decode-and-forward, we require that each relay is responsible for a single message.
 It attempts to recover this message either by treating the other message as noise or decoding both messages.
 The rate for this strategy is evaluated below and plotted in Figure \ref{f:distmimorates}.
 For more details on decode-and-forward for multiple relays (as well as compress-and-forward and cut-set upper bounds), see \cite{kgg05}.

 For our upper bound, we use a cut-set bound that either groups the relays with the sources or with the destination.
 This yields the following bound on the symmetric rate:

 Finally, we consider the performance of compress-and-forward with i.i.d.
 Gaussian codebooks.
-The variance of the channel observation at relay $m$ is $1 + \| \hb_m \|^2 \snr$ and we have to compress this using $C$ bits.
-At the destination, one can equivalently write this as a MIMO channel with channel matrix $\Hb_{\text{CF}}$:
+The variance of the channel observation at relay $m$ is $1 + \| \hb_m \|^2 P$ and we have to compress this using $R_0$ bits.
+At the destination, one can equivalently write this as a MIMO channel with channel matrix $\Hb_{\text{CF}}$,

 From Figure \ref{f:distmimorates}, we can see that compute-and-forward (with the best equation) outperforms all other strategies starting at approximately $8$dB.
-It also saturates the bit pipes to the destination at an $\snr$ 5dB less than required for decode-and-forward.
+It also saturates the bit pipes to the destination using 5dB less power per transmitter than required for decode-and-forward.
 However, the gains are not as dramatic as observed in Example \ref{e:hadamard}.
 For non-integer coefficients, we can only decode an integer combination and the remainder acts like additional noise.
-Despite this penalty, compute-and-forward is the best strategy in the moderate $\snr$ regime.
-Compress-and-forward is a good strategy at low $\snr$ but since it cannot saturate the bit pipe rate $C$ since it introduces quantization noise.
-Decode-and-forward suffers at high $\snr$ since it treats interference as noise.
+Despite this penalty, compute-and-forward is the best strategy in the moderate transmit power regime.
+Compress-and-forward is a good strategy at low transmit power since, in this regime, the rate of the bit pipes exceeds the MIMO capacity between the transmitters and the relays.
+Therefore, the effective noise introduced by vector quantization at the relays does not significantly degrade the effective end-to-end SNR.
+At high transmit power, this effective noise becomes a significant factor.
+Decode-and-forward is not as efficient as compute-and-forward at high transmit power as the relays must either treat one of the messages as noise or decode both.
+However, it outperforms compute-and-forward in the low transmit power regime since it is able to perform joint decoding.\footnote{We do not know how to naturally fit joint decoding into the compute-and-forward framework so we have excluded it (even in the context of multiple-access) to emphasize this fact.}

-Note that the encoding strategy for compute-and-forward does not depend on the choice of equation coefficients at the relay.
-Therefore, one can obtain the maximum of the best equation rate and the best non-zero equation rate with the same strategy simply by disallowing certain coefficients at the relays past an appropriate $\snr$.

-\begin{remark} Since the channel from the transmitters to the relays is essentially a $2$-user interference channel, it may be useful to have each transmitter send out a public and a private message as in the Han-Kobayashi scheme \cite{hk81}.
+\begin{remark}Note that the encoding strategy for compute-and-forward does not depend on the choice of equation coefficients at the relay.
+Therefore, one can obtain the maximum of the best equation rate and the best non-zero equation rate with the same strategy simply by disallowing certain coefficients at the relays past an appropriate $P$. \end{remark} \begin{remark} Since the channel from the transmitters to the relays is essentially a $2$-user interference channel, it may be useful to have each transmitter send out a public and a private message as in the Han-Kobayashi scheme \cite{hk81}.
 Such a scheme might improve the performance of both the decode-and-forward strategy and the compute-and-forward strategy (by employing superposition as in Section \ref{s:superposition}). \end{remark}